printedcom/rabbitmq-queue-bundle/README.md

 }
 ```
 If you do, then consider upgrading `doctrine/cache` version to at least `1.7.0`, otherwise
-`CacheQueueMaintenanceStrategy` might be saying, that the maintenance mode is up, when
+`CacheQueueMaintenanceStrategy` might be saying that the maintenance mode is up when
 there was any connection issues to your memcached server.

 ### Bundle configuration